Sunday, December 25, 2016

 By 1981 TSR was having their own dice manufactured.
 Pictured on the left below are dice from the Moldvay basic set; on the right are dice from the Cook expert set.

-The dice did not come not painted or inked in.
+The dice did not come painted or inked in.
 Crayons were provided to color in the numbers.

 The dice seem too small to me.
 The dice in my expert set are a mix of colors, but I think that is atypical.
 I've seen all-brown and all-orange sets.